 -

-Nick would like to think his incessant whining at parties was solely responsible for getting Alice Cooper enshrined in the Rock and Roll Hall of Fame.
-He also hopes to live long enough to see Bruce Campbell accomplish the EGOT - which is to win an Emmy, a Grammy, an Oscar and a Tony.
-He is currently developing a religion based on the first three Blue Oyster Cult albums, and his dream is to referee a playful yet competitive lingerie pillow fight between Gisele Bündchen and Kate Upton.
+Nick would like to think his incessant whining at parties was what got Alice Cooper enshrined in the Rock and Roll Hall of Fame.
+He hopes to live long enough to see Bruce Campbell EGOT and is currently developing a religion based on the first three Blue Oyster Cult albums.
+If you ask him whether "Friday the 13th, Part VIII: Jason Takes Manhattan" is worth a watch, bring a chair.

 -